1. Home>

 Alejar in the Indicative Future Perfect

 The Indicative Future Perfect of alejar is used to talk about something that will have happened in the future after something else has already happened.
-For example, "habré alejado", meaning "I will have moved".
+For example, "habré alejado", meaning "I will have moved away".

 In Spanish, the Indicative Future Perfect is known as "El Futuro Perfecto".